QianLiu2693/DGER/README.md

 # DGER
-Source code for Neurocomputing paper "DGER: Dynamic Granularity Enhanced Representation for Temporal Knowledge Graph Completion"
+Source code for Neurocomputing paper "DGER: Dynamic Granularity Enhanced Representation for Temporal Knowledge Graph Completion".

+The source code necessary to reproduce the results in this paper will be made publicly available on https://github.com/QianLiu2693/DGER upon acceptance of the manuscript.
+The repository will include detailed documentation, example datasets, and configuration files to ensure reproducibility.

 # Usage: